 Since webinars can be recorded, you don't have to worry about team members missing it as you can simply send them a recording of a webinar.

 5. Interactive Interviews

 You can also use webinars to conduct live, interactive interviews where your audience can join in and participate.
-You can provide your customers with more value by bringing on an expert and get exposure to their audience once they register for the webinar.
+Provide your customers with more value by bringing on an expert and get exposure to their audience once they register for the webinar.

 6. Customer Onboarding & Training

 If you've got a software company, you can benefit greatly from using webinars to onboard and train your customers.
-This can happen live as well as in the form of a pre-recorded webinar, but it allows you to eliminate the confusion and frustration that comes from having to learn new software which then increases your churn rate.
+This can happen live as well as in the form of a pre-recorded webinar.
+It allows you to cut the confusion and frustration that comes from having to learn new software, which then increases your churn rate.

 Webinars make it easier to learn new software and adjust to it.
 In return, once your customers know how to use it, they're more inclined to stay as well as open new support tickets.

 How Does a Webinar Work in 2020?